 *This review contains spoilers for the AppleTV+ original series Shrinking*

 Film and television are forms of art with the ability to entertain, educate, and inspire audiences.
 They have the power to transport viewers to different worlds, introduce them to new characters, and evoke a wide range of emotions.
-Film and television are a medium for storytelling, and like any other art form, they are used to convey a message, to raise awareness, or to simply provide a form of entertainment.
+Film and television are a medium for storytelling, and like any other art form, they are used to convey a message, raise awareness, or simply provide a form of entertainment.

 For others, they are a form of escapism from a world that tends to beat us down, knock us over, and take our lunch money without a second thought.
 Enter shows like The Good Place and Ted Lasso.
 These feel-good shows have a tendency to pick us up when we didn’t even know we were down.
 Bill Lawrence, creator of Ted Lasso, has this genre in a vice grip.
 Returning to helm his second AppleTV+ show, with the addition of Brett Goldstein, Lawrence proves he’s got this down to a science.